Medicaid Drug Rebate Program

 Blood Clotting Factors – the greater of 17.1 % of the AMP per unit or the difference between the AMP and the best price per unit and adjusted by the CPI-U based on launch date and current quarter AMP.

-Drugs Approved by FDA Exclusively for Pediatric Indications – the larger of 17.1 % of the AMP per unit or the difference between the AMP and the best price per unit and adjusted by the CPI-U based on launch date and current quarter AMP.
+Drugs Approved by Federal Drug Adminstration (FDA) Exclusively for Pediatric Indications – the larger of 17.1 % of the AMP per unit or the difference between the AMP and the best price per unit and adjusted by the CPI-U based on launch date and current quarter AMP.

 Line Extensions – For a drug that is a new formulation (line extension) of a brand name drug that is an oral solid dosage form, the rebate is the amount computed under section 1927 of the Act or, if greater, the product of:

-- the highest additional rebate for any strength of the original brand name drug, and
+- The highest additional rebate for any strength of the original brand name drug

-- the total number of units of each dosage form and strength of the line extension drug (section 1206 of HCERA, which replaced section 1927(c)(2)(C) as added by section 2501(d) of PPACA).
+- The total number of units of each dosage form and strength of the line extension drug (section 1206 of The Health Care & Education Reconciliation Act of 2010 (HCERA), which replaced section 1927(c)(2)(C) as added by section 2501(d) of Patient Protection and Affordable Care Act (PPACA))

 Cap on Total Rebate Amount for Innovator Drugs – The limit on the total rebate amount for each innovator drug is at 100 percent of the AMP.